AaronDJohnson/fbtpoint/README.md

 # fbtpoint
  Frequency based, hypergeometric Teukolsky solving code for black hole perturbation theory

- ## Currently this does equatorial orbits, but it will be generalized soon
+ ## Currently this does equatorial orbits, but it will be generalized

+ ## This work makes use of the black hole perturbation toolkit

+ * bhptoolkit.org

  This code is a work in progress.
 Currently, the geodesic and renormnu functions run well and have been tested on some data.
 I plan to add many more test functions with current data from the literature.